defencedigital/moduk-service-manual/src/service-assessments/what-to-expect/index.md

 The panel might also share some recommendations with you in areas like technology, content and accessibility.

+### Ask for specific feedback

+The panel is there to help your team in all areas of research, design and delivery.

+Identify the things you need the most help with and tell the organiser or panel members before your assessment.

+For example, you might want to know if there are existing patterns you can reuse or how other services manage SECRET information.

 ### What you should be doing at each phase

 Remind your team what they should be doing in your phase of delivery to meet the GOV.UK Service Standard.